Artist-in-Residence Program

-Access Arts / School of Service, a nonprofit organization in Columbia, Missouri, was founded in 1971.
-Its mission is to provide creative learning experiences for all people, regardless of age, income, or ability.
-Programs center on classes, workshops, and community outreach efforts.
-Classes are offered in the areas of ceramics and fibers.
+Access Arts School of Service, a nonprofit organization in Columbia, Missouri, was founded in 1971.
+Our mission is to provide creative learning experiences for everyone, regardless of income or ability.

-At Access Arts, our Artist‐In‐Residence teaching intensive program excels as a mutually‐beneficial arrangement in which artists have the chance to explore their craft among a community of other creative individuals while students gain access to the unique insights and talents of a working artist.
-BA, BFA, or MFA or equivalent is required for eligibility.
+At Access Arts, our teaching-intensive Artist‐In‐Residence program offers artists the opportunity to hone their craft among a community of other creative individuals while our students gain access to the unique insights and talents of a working artist.
+BA, BFA, MFA or equivalent is required.

 Residencies Offered

-The program offers both live‐in and non‐live‐in residencies with contracts typically lasting around one year with the possibility of extension.
-We have space and resources for 3 live-in residents and 2 non-live-in residents at a time.
-Live-in residencies require a one-year contract.
-Year‐long residents will be given the opportunity to host a reception and either a group or solo show in our gallery space.
+The program offers both live‐in and non‐live‐in residencies with contracts typically lasting one year from August to August, with the possibility of a second year.
+We have space and resources for three live-in residents and a some non-live-in residents.
 To see our current residency opportunities, please visit the links at the bottom of this page.

 Studio Space

-Residents have 24-hour access to either a shared or private studio space to research and work on personal artwork.
-Some materials and tools are included as part of the residency as outlined in the description for each medium.
-Materials used to directly benefit Access Arts, such as donated work, will be provided.
-Any additional materials needed must be provided by the artist.
+Residents have 24-hour access to a personal studio space, as well as our community studios.
+Some materials and tools are included as part of the residency, as outlined in the description for each medium.

 Housing

 Housing is included for three live-in residents.
 Each resident is provided with a private bedroom and access to a shared kitchen, bath, and living space in our on-site resident home.
-WiFi is included but residents should provide their own devices.
-Housing is partially furnished; residents should provide their own bedding and linens.
-Transportation and meals are not provided and we strongly encourage residents to provide their own transportation as public transport options are limited (Vehicle, bicycle, scooter).
+WiFi is included, and residents provide their own devices.
+Housing is partially furnished; residents provide their own bedding and other linens.
+Transportation and meals are not provided, and we strongly encourage residents to have their own transportation (vehicle, bicycle, scooter) as public transport options are limited.

 Monetary Stipend